thinkshout/bene-project/README.md

 Go to github https://github.com/new and create a new repository.
 The script expects an empty repository.
 Do not put anything in it or the script will fail.

+### Continuous Integration

+See the instructions at `.circleci/README.md` to configure CircleCI.

 ### Initial Build

 Create a local project (change 'my-bene-project' to the name of your project):